 Cleansing toner or Astringent Toner is more common in Western countries that utilize alcohol or witch hazel extract to wipe away makeup residues and dead skin cells on a cotton pad.
-Astringent Toner is relatively drying and harsher on the skin, especially for drier skin types.
-Astringent Toner should not be confused with Asian hydrating toner that has lesser cleansing power but is gentler and more hydrating on the skin.
+Astringent Toner is relatively drying and harsher, especially for drier skin types.
+An astringent Toner should not be confused with an Asian hydrating toner with lesser cleansing power but gentler and more hydrating on the skin.

 Deep Cleansing Mask

 Deep Cleansing Mask uses kaolin, mud, bentonite, charcoal, and so on to whisk away impurities on your skin’s surface.
 Its pores-cleansing properties for those without visible pores (i.e., beyond its reach) are controversial.

 Physical Exfoliators use physical scrub to manually remove dead skin cells on your skin surface.